 Psychology Internship - Philadelphia

-The Philadelphia VA Medical Center was recently approved for two Psychology Postdoctoral Fellows through the Interprofessional Mental Health Education initiative.
-As a newly funded program, the fellowship is NOT accredited by the Commission on Accreditation of the American Psychological Association.
+The Philadelphia VA Medical Center has two Psychology Postdoctoral Fellows through the Interprofessional Mental Health Education initiative.
+As a relatively new program, the fellowship is NOT accredited by the Commission on Accreditation of the American Psychological Association.
 Fellows can expect to spend approximately 50% of their time devoted to the direct provision of clinical services.
 The two post-doctoral fellows will have overlapping curriculum but also distinct training emphases in Outpatient Mental Health Teams or Patient-Aligned Care Teams/Mental Health Integration.

 Download the Brochure: